circleci/circleci-docs/jekyll/_cci2/features.md

 ### Nomad cluster
 {: #nomad-cluster }

-CircleCI uses Nomad as the primary job scheduler in CircleCI 2.0.
-Refer to the [basic introduction to Nomad]({{ site.baseurl }}/2.0/nomad/) for understanding how to operate the Nomad Cluster in your CircleCI 2.0 installation.
+CircleCI uses Nomad as the primary job scheduler.
+Refer to the [basic introduction to Nomad]({{ site.baseurl }}/2.0/nomad/) for understanding how to operate the Nomad Cluster in your CircleCI server installation.

 ### APIs
 {: #apis }